Banana Bread Recipes: Classic, Buttermilk, and Light & Fluffy (3 Ways)

 Mix in bananas.

-Add flour in four portions, beating until smooth.
+Add flour in 4 portions, beating until smooth after each.

 Banana Bread FAQ